 The public consultation on the draft Annual Plan 2017/18 is open until 5pm on Thursday 20 April 2017.

 Click here to stay updated with the latest information on Cyclone Cook and how to be prepared.

-A bullet point list of updates from around Council for the week 16 June 2016.
+Severe weather update for Cyclone Cook.
+And a bullet point list of updates from around Council for the week 13 April 2017.

 There is a strong wind warning in place from later today.
 Severe gales with gusts of 150km/h or more are possible.

 A Severe Weather Watch remains in place in the Bay of Plenty for the heavy rain and high winds that are anticipated today and tomorrow.